11 Best Strategies for Effective Salesforce Onboarding (2022)

 Salesforce is always introducing new features, which is exciting, but it also means training materials can become outdated quickly.
 It’s crucial to stay on top of Salesforce updates; as Salesforce evolves, so should your onboarding process.

-As you decide on which combination of Salesforce onboarding practices best suits your company, be sure to consider factors such as labor costs and how different training methods may affect productivity.
+As you decide which combination of Salesforce onboarding practices best suits your company, consider factors such as labor costs and how different training methods may affect productivity.

 Automated and self-guided training options free up established employees’ time and allow users to learn at their own pace.
 However, many people benefit from personal attention, particularly when they are first getting started.
 A varied onboarding approach ensures that different learning styles are addressed.